 With an increasing awareness of where and how our food is produced, more consumers are purchasing organic products.
-National organic standards and a more stringent set of California
+National organic standards and a more stringent set of California organic standards help consumers to identify organic products.
+We also have a number of organic farms in San Mateo County and the surrounding region, making seasonal organic produce readily available.

-For products coming from areas with poor working conditions, such as coffee, tea, sugar, chocolate, vanilla and fresh fruit, the Fair Trade CertifiedTM program is an effective labeling system for promoting good practices in the international food industry and is widely used in local stores.
+For products coming from areas with poor working conditions, such as coffee, tea, sugar, chocolate, vanilla and fresh fruit, the Fair Trade Certified[TM] program is an effective labeling system for promoting good practices in the international food industry and is widely used in local stores.